kitex-contrib/codec-dubbo/README_ENG.md

 Due to the limitations of the **thrift** type system, there are many incompatible types when mapping **kitex** to **dubbo-java**.
 The DubboCodec, located in the [codec-dubbo/java](https://github.com/kitex-contrib/codec-dubbo/tree/main/java) package, provides support for additional **java** types that are not supported by **thrift**.

-You can import these types into **thrift** using `include java.thrift` to use a wider range of java types.
-Additionally, when generating code using the **kitex** scaffolding tool, you can add the `-hessian2 java_extension` parameter to pull in this extension package.
+To enable these types, you should add into **Thrift IDL** `include "java.thrift"`, and generate code with the **kitex** scaffolding tool with the `-hessian2 java_extension` parameter.

+You can download [java.thrift](https://github.com/kitex-contrib/codec-dubbo/blob/main/java/java.thrift) manually to the targeting path (especially when you need a special version), otherwise **kitex** will do it for you.

-The currently supported types include `java.lang.Object`, `java.util.Date`, and so on.
-For more types, you can refer to [java.thrift](https://github.com/kitex-contrib/codec-dubbo/blob/main/java/java.thrift).
+The currently supported types include `java.lang.Object`, `java.util.Date`.
+For more details, you can refer to [java.thrift](https://github.com/kitex-contrib/codec-dubbo/blob/main/java/java.thrift).

 **Example**
 ```thrift